Written by Dave Kindy — Photography by Derrick Zellmann

 Life in Kingston was not without its challenges.
 Leone had to fight to get her son the proper education he deserved.
 “Never piss off an Italian woman,” she says with a smile borne of adversity.
 Still, they love the town, its beauty and the relaxed relationship they share with their neighbors.

 “It’s just so great here,” says Leone.
 “When we first moved in, the people next door welcomed us with a jar of homemade blueberry jam made from blueberry bushes in their yard.
 We kayak here.
 I have friends here that I’ve known since I was a little girl and I swim with them every day in the summer near Gray’s Beach, where my aunt and uncle own property.
 The natural landscape here is beautiful and when we had Jesse, it was lovely for him to experience nature.”

 “Jesse loved him,” says Leone.
 “He was star struck.
-Jim Carey spent his entire lunch with Jesse when Chris was working on ‘Me, Myself and Irene.’
+Jim Carrey spent his entire lunch with Jesse when Chris was working on ‘Me, Myself and Irene.’
 That was huge.
-I judge people by their kindness quotient and Jim Carey’s was high.”
+I judge people by their kindness quotient and Jim Carrey’s was high.”